-What is your favorite four-letter word?
-My favorite is free!
-It’s not often that you find quality entertainment that’s free, but on Waikiki’s Kuhio Beach, you’ll find a beautiful free hula show.
+At Waikiki’s Kuhio Beach Hula Mound, you’ll find a beautiful, authentic hula show.
 It’s really a lovely setting with sounds of the ocean mixing in with the Hawaiian music.
 Visitors and locals alike can enjoy this show for free.

-The show includes authentic Hawaiian music and hula performances as well as a torch lighting ceremony.
-It’s offered every Tuesday, Thursday, Saturday and Sunday nights, weather permitting.
 You’ll find the show at the Kuhio Beach Hula Mound on Waikiki Beach near the intersection of Uluniu and Kalakaua Avenues in Waikiki.
-Look for the mound near Duke Kahanomoku’s statue and the large Banyan trees.
+Look for the beachside, grassy hula mound near the Duke Kahanomoku statue and the large Banyan trees.
 You can use this Google Maps link to create directions.